Skip to main content

 integer

-The minimum GPU count you stated you would accept, if partial acceptance was enabled.
+The minimum GPU count you stated you would accept.
 May be null if you did not set a minimum.

 start_date